anishc23/anishc23/README.md

 ### About

-I'm a Computer Engineering undergrad at Ramrao Adik Institute of Technology, Mumbai, working toward a career in **cloud infrastructure, DevOps, and distributed systems**.
-I learn by building — most of my projects are full applications I take from idea to working software, picking a different technical approach each time.
+I'm a Computer Science & Business Systems undergrad at Ramrao Adik Institute of Technology, Mumbai.
+I learn by building — I take projects from idea to working software, picking a different technical approach each time — and I'm now channeling that into **cloud infrastructure, DevOps, and distributed systems**.

 - 🛠️ Currently going deep on **Linux, Docker, Kubernetes, AWS, Terraform, and CI/CD**
-- 🎮 I build **games and simulations** as a way to learn new techniques end-to-end
+- 🚀 I ship full applications end-to-end — backends, APIs, data, and the glue between them
 - 🔬 Co-authoring research on **machine learning for network intrusion detection**

 ---